eighty20results/e20r-single-use-trial/README.txt

 Tags: customizations, memberships, paid memberships pro, trial membership, single use trial membership Requires at least: 3.9
 Tested up to: 4.6.1
-Stable tag: 1.1
+Stable tag: 1.2

 Limit a member to sign up for a trial level once.

 == Description ==
 This plugin requires the Paid Memberships Pro plugin by Stranger Studios, LLC.

-The plugin will prevent a single user ID (member) from signing up to a trial membership level more than once.
+The plugin will prevent a single user ID (member) from signing up to a membership level more than once.

 NOTE: There are ways for a member to bypass this setting.
 The easiest being by registering as a new user on the site during the checkout process.